jonsth131/ctf.support/content/forensics/network-traffic-analysis.md

 Documentation for analyzing USB HID data can be found at [HID Usage Tables](https://www.usb.org/sites/default/files/hut1_21.pdf)

+---

 ## Tips

 - Always filter protocols to reduce noise
 - Look for unusual or nonstandard port usage
 - Flags may be encoded or compressed, try base64, hex, gzip
 - Combine session reconstruction + payload extraction for full analysis
+- If a PCAP is corrupted or truncated, repair it using `pcapfix` before analysis.
+- Bluetooth captures sometimes require decryption, use `crackle` for BLE traffic.